UniqueNetwork/unique-sdk/packages/web/README.md

 ### POST /extrinsic/submit

-Purpose of the method: send the signed extrusion to the chain
+Send the signed extrusion to the chain

 #### Request body